eliraybon/synthagram/README.md

   <img height="600px" src="https://github.com/eliraybon/synthagram/blob/master/client/public/assets/images/explore.PNG">
 </p>

-Users can post their own pictures using the drag and drop file uplaoder (desktop) or by tapping the upload box (mobile).
-The uploader gives mobile users access to their camera roll so they can easily uplaod photos.
-Once a photo is chosen, users are given a preview to make sure everything looks good before posting!
+You can post your own pictures using the drag and drop file uplaoder (desktop) or by tapping the upload box (mobile).
+On mobile, the uploader gives you easy access to your camera roll.
+Once a photo is chosen, you're given a preview to make sure everything looks good before posting!

 <p align="center">
   <img height="600px" src="https://github.com/eliraybon/synthagram/blob/master/client/public/assets/images/post1.PNG">